scarabx/lorien-legacies-1.20.1/README.md

   titled Combat, in the radial menu.
 Freeze Water is located on page 4, titled Utility.

+- **Kinetic Detonation:**

-- **Telekinesis:**
+- **Lumen:**
-  Includes abilities, Push, Pull and Move.
-Push and Pull are activated via the radial menu and triggered by right-clicking while looking at target. **Can't be used at the same time, Push and Pull automatically remove each other.** Move is activated via the radial menu and used by looking at target and target will follow your look direction.
+  Pyrokinesis.
+Includes abilities, Fireball Throwing (activated via the radial menu and triggered by left-click), Self-ignition (activated via the radial menu), Flaming Hands (activated via the radial menu and triggered by hitting your target) and Fire resistance (passive).
+  When on fire, hitting your target will ignite it.
-  Telekinesis abilities is located on page 1, titled Combat, in the radial menu.
+  Lumen abilities are located on page 1, titled Combat, in the radial menu.

+- **Novis:**
+  Invisibility, activated via the radial menu.

+- **Noxen:**
+  Night vision, activates automatically at night, when submerged in water or underground.

 - **Pondus:**